22 Sep 2019

 This majestic part of the world exposes mysterious cities and mesmerising coastlines that make for the ultimate cruise.

 From the 17th century fort in Khasab to the modern attractions in Dubai, it has a unique diversity of new and old.
 Home to some of the world’s most significant cities, it takes you back in time and enables you to truly relive history.

 Once here, you will want to take advantage of all the Middle East has to offer such as the Grand Mosque in Abu Dhabi, the stunning beaches of Oman or the luxurious lifestyle of Dubai.

-Great for those who want the ultimate relaxing escape, a transatlantic cruise enables you to discover our vast oceans like never before.
-Travelling from one side to another, an ocean crossing exploits what we love about cruising – experiencing a floating resort on the ocean.
+Great for those who want the ultimate relaxing escape, transatlantic cruises, or even transpacific cruises to take in South America, enable you to discover our vast oceans like never before.
+Travelling from one side to another, an ocean-crossing voyage what we love about cruising – experiencing a floating resort on the open sea.

 Crossing the Atlantic takes around six days and there will often be a range of exciting ports at the beginning and towards the end of the crossing.

 Royal Caribbean is renowned for its impressive range of onboard attractions.
 Cruisers of any age would struggle not to find something to do, making sea days a thing to look forward to!
 Here are some of the most popular activities:

 From no-fly cruises from Southampton to Scandinavian adventures or a sun odyssey in the Mediterranean, you're sure to find the perfect cruise holiday during Royal Caribbean's Europe 2023 season.
 Read our Europe 2023 blog to see which ships are sailing and where.